Prag8855/aab/content/guides/bicycle-in-berlin.md

 ### Bicycle repair shops

-There are many [bike repair shops](https://www.google.com/maps/search/Fahrradwerkstatt/) (*Fahrradwerkstatt*) in every neighbourhood.
+There are [bike repair shops](https://www.google.com/maps/search/Fahrradwerkstatt/) (*Fahrradwerkstatt*) in every neighbourhood.
 There are good ones and bad ones.
-Check online reviews before choosing one.
+Check online reviews before you choose one.

 ### Self-service workshops